-Table 7 reruns the baseline regressions among large non-financial firms (i.e. assets above median among public firms in the respective country) in the US and Japan.
-A majority of firms in the US large firm sample have EBCs, as shown in Section 2.1.2, while cash flow-based lending and EBCs are less common in Japan (Tan, 2004).
-Table 7 Panel A first tabulates the summary statistics for the US and Japan samples.
+Table 6 reruns the baseline regressions among large non-financial firms (i.e. assets above median among public firms in the respective country) in the US and Japan.
+A majority of firms in the US large firm sample have EBCs, as shown in Section 2.2, while cash flow-based lending and EBCs are less common in Japan (Tan, 2004).
+Table 6 Panel A first tabulates the summary statistics for the US and Japan samples.
 For Japanese firms, we use data from Compustat Global, supplemented with stock price information from Datastream.
 Net long-term debt issuance from the statement of cash flows is not available for the Japan sample, so we measure debt issuance here using changes in total book debt.
 Capital expenditures and net cash receipts (OCF) are also available for a smaller set of Japan firms before 2000, and we fill in the gap using additional data from WorldScope.
 Firms in the US and Japan samples are similar in size as measured by assets.
 US firms have higher EBITDA relative to assets, as well as higher equity valuations.
-US firms have higher debt relative to assets, and Japanese firms have higher debt relative to EBITDA constraints).
+US firms have higher debt relative to assets, and Japanese firms have higher debt relative to EBITDA (as Japanese firms are not bound by debt to EBITDA constraints).

-Table 7 Panel B performs the baseline regressions in the US and Japan samples.
+Table 6 Panel B performs the baseline regressions in the US and Japan samples.
 There is a strong positive relationship between debt issuance and EBITDA in the US sample (driven by firms bound by EBCs), which is absent in the Japan sample.
 As shown by Panel B column (3), in the Japan sample, debt issuance decreases with EBITDA in when not controlling for net cash receipts OCF.
 Once we control for OCF in column (4), the EBITDA coefficient becomes close to zero and OCF has a significantly negative coefficient.
 Similarly, EBITDA does not have an independent impact on investment in the Japan sample.

 Borrowing Constraints and Cash Flow Value.
-Results in this section suggest that, with cash flow-based lending and EBCs, cash flows in the form of operating earnings (EBITDA) relax borrowing constraints and help firms borrow and invest more.
-These effects are not present, however, when asset-based lending prevails.
-Given contracting frictions discussed in Section 2.1.2, current EBITDA is central to commonly used, legally binding borrowing constraints (EBCs), and exhibits a disproportionate impact.
-While current EBITDA is an important factor and an anchor of EBCs, other factors such as expected present value of future cash flows may also play a role.
+In this section, we have focused on the role of current operating earnings (EBITDA) in relaxing borrowing constraints and helping firms to borrow and invest more.
+Given contracting frictions discussed in Section 2.2, cash flows in the form of current EBITDA are central to commonly used, legally binding borrowing constraints (EBCs), and exhibits a disproportionate impact.
+While current EBITDA is an important factor and an anchor of EBCs, other cash flow measures such as expected present value of future cash flows may also play a role.
 For instance, a firm with high future cash flow prospects could be able to get a larger loan relative to its current EBITDA, and a higher debt to EBITDA multiple for its covenant constraints.
-We focus on the effect of current EBITDA as an illustration of the central role of cash flow value in corporate borrowing in expenditures may also differ among these two groups for other reasons.

-the US, both because it has a disproportionate impact due to contracting frictions, and because it is directly observable in the data (the present value of future cash flows, on the other hand, is hard to empirically measure; it is also empirically hardly separable from investment opportunities).
+We focus on the effect of current EBITDA as an illustration of the central role of cash flow value in corporate borrowing in the US, both because it has a disproportionate impact due to contracting frictions, and because it is directly observable in the data (the present value of future cash flows, on the other hand, is hard to empirically measure; it is also empirically hardly separable from investment opportunities).